 An obvious alternative here is paper towels, however when we take into account the environmental and economic cost, they just don't compare.
 Paper towels carry a greater carbon foot print than the vast majority of hand dryers, as well as costing op to 900% more (Amin, Tai and Yue, 2020; Chatelain and Reeves, 2017; Cai, Lee and Cheung, 2009).

 This is where newer 'quiet hand dryers' with their sound softening technology come into play.
-Quiet hand dryers operate at around 65 dB, with particular brands such as TOTO producing as little as 65 dB of noise (USD533305S1 - Hand dryer - Google Patents, 2020) or the new Elerillo at 67 dB from Handy Dryers.
+Quiet hand dryers operate at around 70 dB, with ultra Quiet models such as the new Elerillo from Handy Dryers at 67 dB.
 These are the quietest hand dryers in the world, but don't compromise on efficiency.
-Consuming less than 0.5kW when in use these hand dryers excels environmentally and most importantly acoustically.
+Consuming less than 0.5kW when in use these hand dryers excel environmentally and most importantly acoustically.

 GOV.UK.
 2020.
 BB93: Acoustic Design Of Schools - Performance Standards. [online] Available at: https://www.gov.uk/government/publications/bb93-acoustic-design-of-schools-performance-standards [Accessed 3 July 2020].